Day 28 of 28

 Question for Discussion

-Lewis claims that sin makes people boring and predictable while holiness produces the most distinctive personalities.
-Do you think the people around you see Christianity as a path to becoming more fully yourself or as a system that erases individuality?
-What would it take to show the world that surrender to Christ produces originality, not conformity?
+Lewis claims sin makes people boring and alike, while holiness produces the most distinctive personalities.
+Do the people around you see Christianity as a path to becoming more fully yourself, or as a system that erases individuality?
+What would have to change in our lives for them to see the first?